-Pubs Code & Our Code
+Pubs Code - England & Wales

 The Pubs Code is based on the core principles of fair and lawful dealing between the Pub Company and licensee and that a tied tenant should be no worse off than a free of tie tenant.
 The PCA’s role is to oversee the operation of the Pubs Code, arbitrate disputes and investigate alleged breaches.